ctm/yld/src/running/past/2023/cocodona-250/creepy-crawly.md

 picture.
 Luckily, this was on the first day, so there were other runners nearby.
 I pointed the gila monster out to at least one who took a picture.
 Maybe someday I'll see it.
 I didn't, however, think to get that runner's name or bib number.

+If you took a photo of a gila monster on the first day&mdash;especially if il mostro was pointed out to you by a guy too stupid to wear a hat in the sun&mdash;please [contact me](mailto:clifford.t.matthews@gmail.com).

 By the second day, I was running solo mostly.
 Coming off of Mount Mingus, there's an interminable trail that is normally fairly